Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Related Work

 \section{Related Work}

+CSSL falls into the family of Multi-view Self supervised learning(MVSSL) which in turn is classified into three families, viz., contrastive~\cite{chen2020simple,moco-improved,he2020momentum,caron2021emerging,bardes2022vicregl}, clustering~\cite{caron2018deep,caron2020unsupervised} and distillation-based~\cite{grill2020bootstrap}.
+The proposed work belongs to the contrastive family~\cite{Aaron,chen2020simple,chen2020big,he2020momentum,moco-improved,TianKI20, chuang2020debiased, khosla2020supervised, chen2021empirical, jiang2021self}.
+The basic assumption in CSSL is to generate two or more views(multi-view) for each data sample by using augmentations ~\cite{Aaron, TIAN0PKSI20} so that the semantic information shared between the views remains as intact as that of the original sample.
+To the best of our knowledge, none of the CSSL methods outlined above address multi image multi-view perspective as proposed in this work.
+Moreover, the views in CSSL are generated through augmentations which are functions that are invertible in nature, whereas in our case a combination of invertible and non-invertible functions is made use of.

+All major CSSL frameworks are supported by the Multi-view Information bottleneck principle(MVIB)~\cite{tishby2000information, sridharan2008information, tishby2015deep,federici2020learning, tsai2021selfsupervised, galvez2023role, wang2023self, louizos2024mutual}, which aims to learn representations that maximize \emph{shared/relevant} information across views of the same sample while minimizing \emph{unnecessary/redundant} information.
+The traditional MVIB principle is designed for a single image multi-view perspective which may not work in scenarios wherein multiple images and multiple views are involved as in our case.
+To this end, we introduce the MIMV bottleneck principle.

-Recent works on SSL have demonstrated that when compared to fully supervised models, architectures that leverage self-supervised pretraining are more robust to class imbalance~\cite{yang2020rethinking,liu2021self,lin2023frequency,bai2023effectiveness,jiang2021self, kukleva2023temperature}.
+Recent work on SSL has demonstrated that compared to fully supervised models, architectures that leverage self-supervised pretraining are more resistant to class imbalance~\cite{yang2020rethinking,jiang2021self,liu2021self,DBLP:conf/iccvw/LinCW23,bai2023effectiveness, kukleva2023temperature}.
 These methods advocate using out-of-distribution (OOD) data or in-domain (ID) data samples to balance the minority class to boost the long-tailed learning performance of SSL.
-Most of the methods mentioned above \cite{yang2020rethinking,liu2021self,lin2023frequency,bai2023effectiveness, kukleva2023temperature} make use of the extra data (ID or OOD) to rebalance the features.
-Other methods address the long-tailed problem by strengthening the minority features through sampling or reweighting techniques \cite{liu2021self}.
-There is also a work that addresses the issue of data set imbalance in SSL using a prototypical rebalancing strategy \cite{lin2023frequency}.
-Of these, except for~\cite{bai2023effectiveness}, all other works address the problem of data imbalance by sampling with extra domain data that can rebalance the minority class.
-We propose a novel framework for CSSL on imbalanced image data that takes two images at a time and use a combination of augmented and normalized views to generate extra pairs that are crucial for addressing the dataset imbalance problem.
+Most of the methods mentioned above ~\cite{yang2020rethinking,liu2021self,DBLP:conf/iccvw/LinCW23,bai2023effectiveness, kukleva2023temperature} make use of the additional data (ID or OOD) to re-balance the features.
+Other methods address the long-tailed problem by strengthening minority features through sampling or reweighting techniques ~\cite{liu2021self}.
+There is also a work that addresses the issue of data set imbalance in SSL using a prototypical re-balancing strategy ~\cite{DBLP:conf/iccvw/LinCW23}.
+Of these, except for ~\cite{bai2023effectiveness}, all other works address the problem of data imbalance by sampling with extra domain data that can re-balance the minority class.
+CL by nature is biased towards the head classes due to the large number of negatives.
+We introduce a contrastive loss function, which takes advantage of multi image multi view design and helps in minimizing the dominance of the head classes.